 Prior to replacing the gas furnace in your house, it’s important to be familiar with the types of furnaces for sale on the market.
 If you’re shopping for a new heating system, you will be required to invest in either a standard gas furnace or a high-efficiency condensing furnace.
 Since condensing furnaces are more efficient, they feature higher Annual Fuel Utilization Efficiency (AFUE) ratings of up to 98 percent.
 If you’re unfamiliar with gas furnaces, we’ve got you covered with detailed explanations on how to shop for a high-efficiency furnace.

 Standard vs High-Efficiency Condensing Furnaces

 While there may be many types of gas furnaces for sale, they all share various commonalities.
 They all include air filters that are designed to prevent dirt and dust from entering your home.
-In addition, all types of gas furnaces feature gas burners and electronic ignition systems that are engineered to produce warm air.
+In addition, all types of high-efficiency gas furnaces feature gas burners and electronic ignition systems that are engineered to produce warm air.

 How a Standard Gas Furnace Operates